freeCodeCamp/freeCodeCamp/README.md

 - A [discord channel](https://discord.gg/KVUmVXA) where you can usually socialize with other people learning how to code.

-- A [reddit subreddit](https://www.reddit.com/r/FreeCodeCamp/) where you can make and read post related to topics like learning how to code and getting a job as a developer.
+- A [reddit subreddit](https://www.reddit.com/r/FreeCodeCamp/) where you can make and read post related to learning how to code and getting a job as a developer.

 ### Reporting Bugs and Issues